Why Closing The Sale Techniques Are Dead For Retailers

 Why?

-Selling has changed because buyers have changed; technology has changed everything.
+Selling has changed because buyers have changed, the buyer's journey has evolved, and technology has changed everything.

 Product information is no longer the reason shoppers are coming into your store.
-They think they know exactly what they are looking for and are looking to be affirmed in their choice.
+They think they know exactly what they are looking for and want to be affirmed in their choice.

 They are unaware that there might be a better option, a better choice - specifically for them - that they may not have discovered in their search.
 That's the only role your employees should focus on and where they can alter your sales.

-Today the retailer must understand that the employee role is more of a catalyst, one who adds to the journey of the customer and ultimately ends in a sale.
+Today, the retailer must understand that the employee role is more of a catalyst that adds to the customer's journey and ultimately ends in a sale.

 If you’ve hung your hat on product knowledge all these years as the main advantage your store has over a competitor - that’s gone.

-The only way to sell to this new customer is to develop the soft skills to engage - truly engage - a customer with an open heart.
+The only way to sell to this new customer is to develop the soft skills to engage a customer with an open heart.

-That’s because no one comes into a store and says, “The sky’s the limit!”
+That’s because no one enters a store and says, “The sky’s the limit!”

-As long as it is your intent to get the customer to buy from you today, everything should lead naturally to a close.
+As long as you intend to get the customer to buy from you today, everything should lead naturally to a close.

 In Sum